Nikolas Nartey: 1. FC Köln

 At the age of 16, Nartey joined 1.
 FC Köln in Germany on 31 January 2017 for about 4 million danish krone.
 Meanwhile, he was not able to play until 19 April because of some problems with his papers.
 He only managed to play four games in that first half season for the reserve team.

 He got his professional debut for 1.
 FC Köln on 26 November 2017 when he came in from the bench with 7 minutes left against Hertha BSC.
 However, it was not a successful year for Nartey, due to several knee-injuries in the 2017–18 season.

 VfB Stuttgart

 On 29 August 2019, Nartey joined VfB Stuttgart on a four-year deal.
 A day later after joining Stuttgart, Nartey was loaned out to Hansa Rostock for the 2019–20 season.

 On 31 July 2020, Nartey was loaned out to SV Sandhausen until the end of the season.

 Personal life

 Nartey is of Ghanaian descent through his father and his mother is Danish.
+His younger brother, Noah Nartey, is also a professional footballer at the Danish side Brøndby IF.